-Books and supplies may be purchased at the East Georgia State College Bookstore, which is managed by Nebraska Book Company/College Bookstores of America, Inc. The Bookstore schedule will be posted at the beginning of each semester.
+Books and supplies may be purchased at the East Georgia State College Bookstore, which is managed by Follett Higher Education Group.
+The Bookstore schedule will be posted at the beginning of each semester.
 Refunds on textbook purchases will be made when all of the following conditions are met: